Family Markers: Using Multiply-Affected Families to Identify Risk Genes

 2. Build a pedigree using bioinformatics tools (R).

-Materials and Setup
+Materials

-• Google Slides presentation available for borrowing images here.
+A Google Slides presentation is available for borrowing images here.

-• Answer key available here.
+An answer key is available here.
 Please message Ava Hoffman (ahoffma2 at fredhutch dot org) to get access.

 Scientific Topics